macroing/CEL4J/documentation/CEL4J-Artifact/README.md

 }
 ```

+#### Script Example
-The following example demonstrates some of the features provided by Artifact:
+The following example demonstrates how CEL4J Artifact scripts can be written:

 ```java
 //Changes the package: